 - It has enabled the church to engage with a wider community through social media (after Waterstone’s tweeted a diary note for the 10th Chiswick Book Festival, one reply was @W4BookFest is a highlight of my year.
 Come along and join us, all things literary in lovely #W4.)

-- It has provided a focal point for St Michael’s to bring together the cultural organisations in Chiswick, by forging close relationships with the Arts Educational Schools, Chiswick House, the Tabard Theatre, Chiswick Library, Waterstone’s, the Bedford Park Society and The Arts Society Chiswick – and with local businesses who wish to support community events in Chiswick, including the Bedford Park Festival.
+- It has provided a focal point to bring together the cultural organisations in Chiswick, by forging close relationships between St Michael & All Angels and the Arts Educational Schools, Chiswick House, the Tabard Theatre, Chiswick Library, Waterstone’s, the Bedford Park Society, The Arts Society Chiswick and The Chiswick Cinema – and with local businesses and media who wish to support community events in Chiswick, including the Bedford Park Festival.